-Washtenaw | SCHOOL OF AUTOMOTIVE AND MOTORCYCLE TECHNOLOGY
+Washtenaw | SCHOOL OF AUTOMOTIVE AND Community College | MOTORCYCLE TECHNOLOGY

+School of Automotive and Motorcycle Technology.
 If you are looking for the best technical training in the automotive or motorcycle fields, WCC's School of Automotive and Motorcycle Technology is the place for you.
 Whether your focus is finding employment as a technician, learning about performance, or creating a custom look, our intermediate and advanced certificate programs as well as associate's degrees will enhance your personal and professional qualifications.
 These programs offer the perfect blend of classroom and hands-on education not available in any other educational setting.